delvedor/Tyval/README.md

 If you want a structured object validator, with an excellent error management and an integrated parser use Joi, it's just amazing and is doing an amazing job.
-Tyval has only one purpose, validate small and focused variables in the fastest way possible.
+Tyval has only one purpose, validate small and focused variables in the fastest way possible via code generation.
 Tyval is synchronous and has not an error management, it always returns a boolean, *true* if all the validations has passed, *false* if at least one has failed.

 ## Install